Thompson apology leads to ethics complaint dismissal

-Rep. John Thompson has agreed to apologize for calling a Republican colleague a racist during a floor debate at the State Capitol last month as part of a deal Friday to dismiss an ethics complaint against him.
+State Rep. John Thompson has agreed to apologize for calling a Republican colleague a racist during a floor debate at the State Capitol last month, as part of a deal Friday to dismiss an ethics complaint against him.

 Rep. Eric Lucero, R-Dayton, submitted the complaint last month, citing a June 19 floor debate in which the St. Paul Democrat interrupted him and twice called him a racist.